 Economic concerns also counsel for discontinuing the County's relationship with Wildlife Services.
-Siskiyou County pays Wildlife Services nearly \$70,000 each year.
+Shasta County paid \$121,751 to Wildlife Services for the most recent fiscal year.
 However, despite this high cost, the Program does not effectively protect agricultural resources.
-Spending County funds to kill a large number of beneficial predatory species rather than using those tax dollars to introduce effective alternative methods of controlling harm to livestock is simply wasteful.
-Indeed, Wildlife Services' actions actually harm, rather than protect, the County's valuable natural resources and environment.
-With many other pressing issues facing the County government, a lethal predatory animal control program is not a costeffective means of protecting the County's citizens, agricultural producers, environment, or natural resources-including individual wild and domestic animals.
+Additionally, spending County funds to kill a large number of beneficial predatory species rather than using those tax dollars to introduce effective alternative methods of controlling crop damage and harm to livestock is simply wasteful.
+Indeed, Shasta County expends a large amount of money on activities conducted by Wildlife Services that do not, in fact, correct the problems those actions seek to address.
+Wildlife Services' actions actually harm, rather than protect, the County's valuable natural resources and environment.
+With many other pressing issues facing the County government, lethal predatory animal control programs should be among the first cut because they are not a cost-effective means of protecting the County's citizens, agricultural producers, environment, or natural resources-including individual wild and domestic animals.